 Expository Writing 20

-Expository Writing 20, the one-semester course that satisfies the Harvard College writing requirement, is offered during the fall and spring semesters, and students using this course to meet the College’s writing requirement must take the course during freshman year.
+Expository Writing 20, the one-semester course that satisfies the Harvard College writing requirement, is offered during the fall and spring semesters, and students using this course to meet the College’s writing requirement must take the course during their first year.
 Expos 20 is designed to introduce students to the practices and expectations of academic writing at Harvard.
 Students in Expos 20 write three academic essays, developing their ideas in early response papers and essay drafts and then refining and developing those arguments further in substantive revisions.
 In these three essays, students work with complex sources, engage in rigorous analysis, and develop original arguments.
 These essays give students experience in approaches to academic argument found in other writing assignments at Harvard.
 Because of the sequential nature of the writing process in Expos, students are often writing something for the course—response papers, other writing exercises, essay drafts or revisions—every week.
 Expos 20 is structured as a seminar, meeting twice a week in classes limited to 15 students.
 Each section of Expos 20 is devoted to a different course topic.
 For further information on Expos 20 and on course topics, please see the Academics pages on our website.
-For examples of Expos 20 course topics, please see the Spring 2017 Expos courses page.
-Fall 2017 courses will be updated in August.
+For examples of Expos 20 course topics, please see the Spring 2020 courses page.
+Fall 2020 courses will be updated in August.

 Expos Studio 10 is designed to help students make the transition from the writing they’ve done before college to the writing that will be expected of them at Harvard.
 One of the most important goals of Expos Studio 10 is to help students approach their writing with confidence, both about what they have to say as well as about how best to communicate those ideas.